pypm/pypmca/README.rst

 * Free software: GNU General Public License v3

-The ``pyPM`` population modeller (pyPM.ca) is a general framework for population modeling using discrete-time difference equations.
+The ``pyPM`` population modeller (pyPM.ca) that describes connected systems with discrete-time difference equations.
 It was developed specifically to understand and characterize the CoViD-19 epidemic.

 A ``pyPM`` model is built by connecting a set of population objects with connector objects.
 The connectors represent either a transfer that is immediate or one which is delayed and distributed in time.
-Each population object retains a record of its number at each step, and also a list of future contributions, arising from the delayed transfers from other populations.
+Each population object retains a record of its number at each time step, and also maintains a list of future contributions, arising from delayed transfers from other populations.
-The calculations can be done in terms of expectation values or simulated data.
+Calculations are done either in terms of expectation values or simulated data, allowing the model to be used as both an analysis tool and a simulator.

-By using discrete-time difference equations, realistic delays are easily incorporated.
-This is in stark contrast with the majority of epidemiological models, which are almost exclusively based on ordinary differential equations (ODEs).
-With a single stage between two populations, ODE delays follow an exponential distribution.
+Steady state solutions for these systems may develop.
+For viral epidemics these consist of either exponential growth or decline.
+Systems perturbed by external influences, such as an instantaneous change to a growth parameter or a sudden change in the size of a group, may relax to a new steady state solution.
+The relaxation time depends on the various time delay distributions in the system.
+To account for such perturbations, ``pyPM`` models can include transition objects.

+In order to correctly model both long term and short term behaviour, realistic time delay distributions must be included.
+The is achieved in ``pyPM`` by using discrete-time difference equations, instead of ordinary differential equations (ODEs) which are the foundation of the vast majority of epidemiological models.
+The ODE approach is limited in its approach to introduce delays and offer no real benefit in modeling slowing evolving systems.

-The object oriented design makes it possible to model complex systems with little or no programming required.
+The object oriented design makes it possible to create or modify a connection network with little or no programming required.

-A separate package, ipypm, provides a graphical user interface to pypm that runs inside jupyter notebook.
-Data-model comparison and parameter adjustment can be performed.
+A separate package, ``ipyPM``, provides a graphical user interface to pypm that runs inside a jupyter notebook.
+Data-model comparison, parameter adjustment, and parameter estimation can be performed.
+With these tools, the past behaviour of the system, and possible future behaviours can be explored.

+A single ``pyPM`` model describes a homogenous system.
-Heterogeneous systems can be modelled by combining several models, each representing a distinct group or category, into an ensemble.
+Heterogeneous systems can be modelled with an ensemble object, by combining several ``pyPM`` models, each representing a distinct group or category, along with a contact matrix the represents the engagement between the groups.

 Author
 --------